na-na-hi/renget/archive/donquijanon.md

 #El changarro de bots by DonQuijAnon

->ATTENTION: CURRENTLY WORKING ON MEXIBOTS BATCH 4.
+>ATTENTION: MEXIBOTS BATCH 4 DONE.
 I'm unlisting all my CAI bots and will not be porting them from now on (DEV HATE), you can still use them, just click on the links below.
 Also I'm going to be updating my old cards on CHUB, excuse the spam.

 My Character hub: https://www.characterhub.org/users/donquijanon Burner for logs, love letters, self cards, death threats, etc: donjuanonwastaken@proton.me